CakeDC/auth/Docs/Documentation/Authentication.md

     - baseClassName, optional fullname class for base form authenticator

 - **SocialAuthenticaor**, allows to authenticate a user with social provider (facebook, google, twitter, etc).
-You need to use the middleware `CakeDC\Auth\Middleware\SocialAuthMiddleware` to make this authenticator work correctly.
+You need to use the middleware `CakeDC\Auth\Middleware\SocialAuthMiddleware` and identifier `CakeDC\Auth\Identifier\SocialIdentifier` to make this authenticator work correctly.
+Check how enabled social authentication at [users plugin.](https://github.com/CakeDC/Users)

 - **TwoFactorAuthenticator**, used to complete the two-factor authentication.
 Configurations: